prosyslab/tracer/README.md

 ```
 $ ./build.sh
 ```
-Tracer is implemented on top of [Infer](https://github.com/facebook/infer).
+Tracer is implemented on top of [Infer](https://github.com/prosyslab/tracer-infer/tree/master).
 The above command will install all the dependencies, Infer, and Tracer.

 ## Usage

-To run the Tracer, Python 3.9 or above is required.
+To run Tracer, Python 3.9 or above is required.

 For debian package,
 ```